 December 18, 2018 | Marketing

 We recently set up some PPC ads for Branding Compass, our software that gives automated expert branding advice.
-We worked with our partner at Horizon Digital Marketing to help set up and monitor the campaigns, but before we turned them on, there was a huge list of items we needed to finalize.
+We worked with our partner at Horizon Digital Marketing to help set up and monitor the campaigns, but before we turned them on, there was a massive list of items we needed to finalize.

 Allow 2-3 weeks to prepare a google ads campaign

-These 16 steps give you an idea of all the pieces that need to be organized, written, designed and connected for your campaign to be as strong as possible.
+These 16 steps give you an idea of all the pieces that need to be organized, written, designed, and connected for your campaign to be as strong as possible.
 You’ll see how one task often led to the consideration of another task.

 1. Set up Adwords.
 Set up an Adwords (or now just called Google Ads) account.
 Use the same Google account as you do for your analytics.

 2. Connect Adwords to Analytics.
-Make sure your Adwords account is connected to the Google Analytics account for the website you are trying to pull prospects to.
+Ensure your Adwords account is connected to the Google Analytics account for the website you are trying to pull prospects to.
 Google makes it possible to run campaigns without them connected, but you’ll want to study how traffic from paid campaigns works its way through your site, so make sure all the logins and accounts mesh together.

 “Pay per click campaigns should be considered what they really are: a project with a schedule, to-do list, and enough time to review/improve key elements like landing pages.
 A key step is to map out the funnel that you want your prospects to move through to customers.
 For many services and products, prospects won’t convert on the first click.” —Dan Sexton, PPC expert at Horizon Digital Marketing